Practice with us

 Zazen

 Zazen, or seated meditation, is the core practice of Zen.
-Our Sunday morning and Tuesday evening gatherings are times when we support one another by meditating together.
+Our Sunday morning gatherings are times when we support one another by meditating together.
 Most of us also gradually develop a daily meditation practice at home as well.

 Dharma study